-Massimo Gismondi, Creative Director and CEO of Gismondi 1754 accepted a Design Award at the ceremony held Saturday evening at the Wynn Hotel for his one-of-a-kind necklace, Raggio di Sole, inspired by the early morning sun.
-Gismondi 1754 was also a finalist for the People’s Choice Award this evening and a previous winner of the People’s Choice in 2019 for his Essenza Collection collar necklace with a single detachable tassel earring.
+Massimo Gismondi, Creative Director and CEO of Gismondi 1754 accepted a Design Award at the ceremony held Saturday June 11th at the Wynn Hotel for his one-of-a-kind necklace, Raggio di Sole, inspired by the early morning sun.
+Gismondi 1754 was also a finalist for the People’s Choice Award that evening and a previous winner of the People’s Choice in 2019 for his Essenza Collection collar necklace with a single detachable tassel earring.

 Raggio di Sole took over 600 hours to make, including 27.83 carats of pear shaped white diamonds and 16.04 carats of fancy yellow diamonds, in production for over 6 months.
 The piece along with a one-of-a kind bracelet and earrings were completed just before Couture.
 A ring will be the final piece to complete the collection.